souvikm2002/Puzzlegame/README.md

 - Every features including swapping of multiple cells at a time
 - Loading animations
 - Light/dark mode
-- Accepts swipe gestures in touchscreen devices
+- Accept swipe gestures in touchscreen devices
 - Highest score is recorded when play in website
 - Challenge mode available
 - User can play in 4* 4 and 3* 3 puzzle versions